2xic/optimization-playground/notes/rants/is_ml_driven_by_engineer_or_reserach_improvment.md

 - [https://arxiv.org/pdf/1912.06680.pdf](https://arxiv.org/pdf/1912.06680.pdf) the algorithm used is PPO scaled up.

 ## AlphaZero
-- Some cleaver ideas mixed togehter
+- Some cleaver ideas mixed together
   - Self play
   - Use NN for value function and controlling the search
   - Monte carlo search tree